sola-st/CMI-Finder/README.md

     ```
     python -m data_collection.extract_data --source ./demo_data/extracted_functions.json -n 16 --output ./demo_data
     ```
+    The extracted list of statements that we got in our experiments in saved in the file: **./datasets/condition_message_pairs.json**
 ### **Data generation**
 In this step, cmi-finder generates inconsistent condition-message statements from the previously collected likely consistent statements. cmi-finder offers 6 generation techniques.
 You can invoke all of them at once or each strategy individually.
 Data generation depend on the existence of a file containig the list of extracted condition message pairs.
 If you executed the previous steps in data generation, that file is already created.
 Thus, you can execute what follows.